- Explore the wonderful wilderness of England’s Lake District National Park.

 Self-guided trips offer flexibility, independence and choice.
 Set your own agenda while someone else worries about the logistics.
 Our self-guided walking holidays are fully flexible which means you can normally start your walk on any day during the season and customise by adding extra days for resting or sightseeing.
 As you’re walking independently, you’re free to follow the trail at your own pace.
 You set your own speed as you are not limited by the constraints of group travel.

-- Coast to Coast guidebook
+- Coast to Coast guidebook and map booklet

 Map & Guide